 Chef and restauranteur Brannon Florie learned that the hard way.
 After years of building his network of restaurants, he suffered a heart attack.
 Just 34 years old at the time, the incident made Florie take a step back and look at how he was managing his time.

 Like many a business owner before him, Florie wasn’t paying attention to the physical effects of stress.
-These were being heightened by his desire to manage all aspects of his ventures, something all business owners are guilty of one time or another.
+These were being heightened by his desire to manage all aspects of his ventures, something all business owners are guilty of at one time or another.

 Even large corporations’ leadership can become too focused on minutiae, which trickles down to other managers and then to employees.
 No organization should sweat the small stuff so much so that it stressed out its entire staff.

-Practicing what small businesses preach, as it were, can help big businesses do many things.
+Practising what small businesses preach, as it were, can help big businesses do many things.
 They can increase earnings, foster better employee engagement, and build customer loyalty.
 Look to these small business owners for great examples.

 Hattie is a writer and researcher living in Boise, Idaho.
 She has a varied background, including education and sports journalism.
 She is a former electronic content manager and analyst for a government agency.
 She recently completed her MBA and enjoys local ciders.